-BEAMA member companies supplying equipment to GB Transmission Owners (TOs) have benefitted from this programme, as some TOs have ahead of time contracted for some of the manufacturing capacity required to deliver the projects.
-However, in order to meaningfully compete for sparce capacity globally, and indeed drive further investment in additional capacity, TOs need to further evolve their procurement models towards truly strategic procurement of programmes of work (rather than procuring project by project).
+However, in order to meaningfully compete for sparce capacity globally, and indeed drive further investment in additional capacity, TOs need to further evolve their procurement models towards truly strategic, long-term procurement with commitment on volumes of equipment.
+Companies must procure of programmes of work (rather than procuring project by project).
 Ofgem's regulatory frameworks may also need to evolve further to enable this change.